MonteBearo/Discourse-Docs/Runtime/Actors/actor-component.md

 ```
 ---

-The Actor component automatically registers an ActorInfo with the ReferenceDatabase (during Awake) such that various behaviours can be retrieved from the scene at runtime.
-This component should live on the actual character in the scene, and only one per-actor should be instanced at any given time.
+The Actor component automatically registers an ActorInfo with the ReferenceDatabase (during Awake) such that components can be retrieved on the Actor's scene object at runtime.
+This component should live on the character's gameObject in the scene, and only one per-actor should exist at any given time.

+---

 ## Public Properties